Capriles to challenge Venezuela election in court

 Both sides had agreed to an expanded audit of votes by the National Electoral Council.
 Since then Maduro has been sworn in as president and the opposition has grown increasingly frustrated by what it sees as foot-dragging by officials.

-Capriles has insisted that the audit process be rigorous and include all relevant paperwork from polling centres.
+Capriles has insisted that the audit process be rigorous and include all relevant paperwork from polling centers.

 "If we don't have access to those notebooks, we're not going to take part in an audit that would be a joke on Venezuelans and a joke on the world," he told a local TV station.